evanx/mpush-redis/README.md

 Suffice it to say that if a service fails to renew its hashes, i.e. it's heartbeat monitor fails, then it must exit.

-Incidently, services should perform a startup check that its hashes key does not exist,
+Incidently, services should perform a startup assert that its hashes key does not exist, as a sanity check.

 Additionally, we enlist activated ids as follows:
 - `lpush :ids $id`